open-telemetry/opentelemetry.io/content/en/blog/2024/scaling-opentelemetry-collectors.md

 We outline a strategy for deploying and managing the OpenTelemetry Collector's scalable instances throughout your infrastructure using Ansible.
-In the following example, we'll use [Grafana](https://grafana.com/) as the target backend to view metrics.
+In the following example, we'll use Grafana as the target backend for metrics.

 ## Prerequisites